 Nov.
-8, 2006 Constand's civil lawsuit against Cosby is settled for an undisclosed amount of money.
+8, 2006 Constand's civil lawsuit against Cosby is settled for more than $3 million.

 Oct.
-16, 2014 Comedian Hannibal Buress makes the joke heard round the world.
+16, 2014 Comedian Hannibal Buress makes the joke heard around the world.
 Performing in Cosby's hometown of Philadelphia, he mocks Cosby's public persona.
-"Pull your pants up, black people — I was on TV in the '80s," Buress says in the bit.
+"Pull your pants up, black people -- I was on TV in the '80s," Buress said in the bit.
 "Yeah, but you rape women, Bill Cosby, so turn the crazy down a couple notches."

 Nov.
-10, 2014 Nearly a month after the Buress routine goes viral, prompting fresh accusations, Cosby's PR team begins a concerted effort to counter the mountain of negative press and social media censure pinballing through cyberspace and launches an online meme generator.
+10, 2014 Nearly a month after the Buress routine goes viral, prompting fresh accusations, Cosby's public relations team begins a concerted effort to counter the mountain of negative press and social media censure pinballing through cyberspace and launches an online meme generator.
 In an effort to creatively engage fans online, Cosby posts an invitation on Twitter, writing, "Meme me."
 Twitter responds with references to the rape claims.
-Soon, social media has done him more damage than good.
-Later he and his team shun, then embrace the media and launch defamation countersuits against his accusers.

 Nov.
-13, 2014 Bowman, who first publicly accused Cosby of sexual assault in 2006 and was a witness in Constand's lawsuit, pens an op-ed in The Washington Post titled "Bill Cosby raped me.
+13, 2014 Bowman, who first publicly accused Cosby of sexual assault in 2006 and was a witness in Constand's lawsuit, wrote an op-ed in The Washington Post titled "Bill Cosby raped me.
 Why did it take 30 years for people to believe my story?"
-She writes that only after a male comedian called Cosby a rapist did the "public outcry begin in earnest."
 Two days later, when asked about the charges on NPR's "Weekend Edition," Cosby stays silent.
-His lawyer John P. Schmitt later posts a notice to the comedian's website, saying Cosby will not be addressing "decade-old, discredited allegations."

 Nov.
-16, 2014 A new accuser, Joan Tarshis, tells CNN that Cosby drugged and assaulted her on two occasions in 1969.
+16, 2014 A new accuser, Joan Tarshis, told CNN that Cosby drugged and assaulted her on two occasions in 1969.

 Nov.
-17, 2014 Linda Joy Traitz, a former waitress at a restaurant owned in part by Cosby, writes a long Facebook post accusing him of trying to drug her in the early '70s.
+17, 2014 Linda Joy Traitz, a former waitress at a restaurant owned in part by Cosby, wrote a long Facebook post accusing him of trying to drug her in the early '70s.

 Nov.
 20, 2014 Theresa Serignese comes forward as the seventh woman to accuse Cosby of sexual assault, saying that he drugged and assaulted her in 1976.
 His attorneys dismiss Serignese's and others' accusations as "decades old, discredited" accounts.

 Nov.
-21, 2014 More women come forward, including Carla Ferrigno (the wife and manager of "Incredible Hulk" actor Lou Ferrigno), who says Cosby "attacked" her when she was a teenager.
-Serignese, a nurse, tells "20/20" that Cosby drugged and raped her in 1976 when she was 19.
-Others tell similar stories of being drugged and forced to have sex.
+21, 2014 More women come forward, including Carla Ferrigno, wife and manager of "Incredible Hulk" actor Lou Ferrigno, who says Cosby "attacked" her when she was a teenager.
+Serignese, a nurse, tells ABC's "20/20" that Cosby drugged and raped her in 1976 when she was 19.

 Nov.
 30, 2014 In a first-person essay for Vanity Fair, model Beverly Johnson accuses Cosby of drugging her in the mid-1980s but says she doesn't believe she was raped.
 She later tells ABC News, "I knew that I was in danger.
 I knew that this was not a recreational drug of any kind ...
 I was really afraid.
 I was afraid for my life."